Are Tight Hip Flexors Causing Your Pain?

 Your hip flexors are the deeper muscles of the body which are responsible for bending at the waist and for raising your leg.
 The primary ones being the Psoas Major and the Iliacus.
 They are commonly referred to together as the Iliopsoas muscle.

 Unfortunately, most people have poorly conditioned hip flexor muscles and prefer to bend or lean with their lower back.
 This is further worsened when the hamstrings are both tight and short.

-There should be minimum movement between the natural curve of the spine concerning the pelvis.
+There should be very little movement between the natural curve of the spine concerning the pelvis.
 This is to preserve the healthy distribution of weight on the lumbar discs.
 The discs which are most prone to injury are the discs closer in proximity to the pelvis (ex.
 L5-S1).

 Tightness not only contributes to disc injury but also become very sore, causing tenderness, discomfort, and stiffness.
 We tend to believe that we are sore simply due to the added weight from sitting directly on the muscles themselves or pain due to overuse.

 PAIN FROM SITTING AND STANDING

 This leads to their tightening.
 Without exercise, they also become smaller in size.
 Exerting force (muscle contraction) on a muscle which is both tight, short and weak results in an uncomfortable cycle that can be difficult to identify and overcome.

 Standing after long periods of sitting causes injury to your lumbar spine.
 One of the most important flexors, the psoas major muscle becomes chronically shortened and pulls on the lumbar spine (from the hip joint) while in the standing position.

 Symptoms of lower back pain become more apparent when this occurs.
 Due to the soreness that occurs when standing, one finds it more preferable to sit to alleviate this soreness.
 Your pelvis tends to tilt forward causing an anterior pelvic tilt.
 This excessive, abnormal tilt creates imbalanced pressure on your discs and facets joints.
 This increases the likelihood of a possible disc tear or herniation.